cossio/DFBAeq/README.md

  - DataFrames.jl, Gurobi.jl, ArgParse.jl (install with `Pkg.add("PkgName")`)

-**If you have any questions or have trouble using the scripts, please file an issue.**
+**If you have any questions or have trouble using the scripts, please file an issue.
+I'll be around :)**